Xilmi/Rotp-Fusion/README.md

 - Reduced and stabilized memory consumption.
   - Replaced some "on the fly" method Override by more conventional classes declarations, this because it may confuse Java memory management...
 - Little fix for expansionist AI.
+- Replaced all "on the fly" method Override.

 2024.06.14 (Xilmi)
 - Combat-AI now checks the safety of a path towards enemy ships and will avoid moving through the attack-range of enemies that would destroy them.